fmi-faim/ipa-project-template/docs/source/ipa_structure.md

 The idea is to create for each run a dedicated sub-directory where the config files for the different `ipa` steps are saved.
 Each script will create a log-file and store it next to the config file.
 This allows us to keep track of each individual run and we can even use git to version them.

+`example/README.md`
+: An example run with instructions on how to run the defaults `ipa` steps.

 ## docs
 This contains all the files which are used by [sphinx](https://www.sphinx-doc.org/en/master/tutorial/index.html) to create a documentation website.